 Pass on some family favourites and leave out one of your favourite recipes for your guests.
 Ask your stationery designer to write them up on card in a cute handwritten font or you could even print a recipe on a tea towel!

 Be kind to your guests and ensure their wine never goes off by giving them all personalised cork bottle stoppers.
-You can customise these ones with you own design or pick from their set options and just add your names and wedding date.
+You can add cute backer cards to these ones in your choice of white or gold pinstripe.

 Packets of wildflower seeds or biodegradable seed papers are a great choice for nature lovers.
 Add the caption ‘let love grow’ for bonus pun points.
 They’re eco-friendly and excellent for bees if you plant them in your garden.